Citizens Police Academy

 The CPA consists of a 8-week course which introduces citizens to the police department and their practices.
 You must be at least 21 years of age, have no prior felony convictions, and must live or work in the Leesburg area.
 The weekly class allows participants to get a hands on learning experience in policing, including patrol techniques, response to resistance, community engagement, crime scene processing, and more.

 The instructors are officers, supervisors, and commanders of the Leesburg Police Department who offer years of experience and training in their areas of expertise.
 These officers also bring real life street experiences and help residents and community leaders better understand how and why police officers do what they do.

 The Citizen’s Police Academy is free of charge.
-The next session runs from: (T.B.A.)
-Class meets every Monday from 6 p.m. to 10 p.m.
-There is one Saturday class, April 14th from 9 a.m. to 5 p.m.
+The next session runs from: March 8th-April 12th, meeting every Wednesday from 5 p.m. to 9 p.m.
+There is one Saturday class, from 9 a.m. to 3 p.m.
 Seating is limited and pre-registration is required.
 Most classes will be held at the Leesburg Police Department, located at 115 E. Magnolia Street in Leesburg.

 How do I apply?

 The easiest way is to complete the online application found here: